wedeveloph/code-of-conduct/README.md

 We do not merely promote tolerance, rather, aim to actively focus on improving diversity, representing ideals and opinions from people of all backgrounds and perspectives.
 If ever you feel that Developh's conversations are growing too one-sided or is lacking in the community aspect, we encourage you to reach out to us so we can strengthen these efforts (but hope it would not come to the situation where this would have to be called out on us).
 In promoting a technology community, it's important to represent opinions from all nodes and branches--we live on tech built for the world, by the world.

-For clear policies and guidelines in case of any issues, please read the following document.
 It is of our utmost priority to ensure that every member feels included and has the ideal experience within the organization.

 ## Rules